An Explicit Formula for the Local zeta Function of a Laurent Polynomial: Abstract

 \section{Abstract}

-We continue the study of local zeta functions for Laurent polynomials started in \cite{L-Z}.
-We give an explicit formula for the local zeta function attached to a bivariate Laurent polynomial $f$ over a $p-$adic field, when $f$ is weakly non-degenerate with respect to a Newton polytope associated to $f$.
+In a recent paper Z{\'u}{\~n}iga-Galindo and the author begun the study of the local zeta functions for Laurent polynomials.
+In this work we continue this study by giving a very explicit formula for the local zeta function associated to a Laurent polynomial $f$ over a $p-$adic field, when $f$ is weakly non-degenerate with respect to the Newton polytope of $f$ at infinity.